 Extended Advertising empowers devices to divide advertising data into specific groups, known as ‘advertising sets.’
 Each set can possess its own unique content and configuration, allowing a device to broadcast as many as 16 distinct advertising sets at the same time.

-With this arrangement, an advertiser can simultaneously transmit different data to multiple observer devices.
+With this arrangement, an advertiser can simultaneously transmit different data to multiple Scanner devices.
 Parameters like advertising intervals, PHY radio type, and the option for connectable or non-connectable events can differ across these sets.

 For example, an advertiser could broadcast a non-connectable packet carrying sensor data and simultaneously send a connectable packet inviting a connection from another device.